AmnisIO/AmnisIO/README.md

 run(blink);
 ```
-*__NOTE:__ For now, you will not be able to return sinks directly without calling createSinks().
-We are investigating if the API can be improved, so keep watching this space.*

 You have written our first application using AmnisIO.
 Congrats!

 Let's deploy the app and see it in full glory:
 ```bash
 npm run deploy
 ```

 You have your first AmnisIO project running on your Arduino UNO!
+Let's celebrate!

 ## How it works